How to Use a Teleprompter for TV Hosts and Public Speaking

 1- Teleprompter – Your script is uploaded on a screen that is directly in your eye view of the camera.

-2- Sides – a piece of paper with the script written on it that you can hold and refer to when you needed.
+2- Sides – a piece of paper with the script written on it that you can hold and refer to when you need it.

 3- Boards – the script is written in large letters on oversized thicker paper and someone is positioned next to or just under the camera.
 You’ll “grab” a few sentences at a time and talk to the camera.
 Saturday Night Live has been using boards since it started.